liferaft/kubekit/README.md

    ./kubekit delete kubedemo --all
    ```

-   Use other platform name instead of `aws` to create a cluster on such platform.
+   Use other platform name instead of `ec2` to create a cluster on such platform.

 ### 1.11.2.
 Troubleshooting